2025 New Investigator Program Request for Proposals

 Designation of Confidential and Proprietary Information

-The Wisconsin Partnership Program operates in accordance with Wisconsin’s public records and open meetings laws.
+Designation of Confidential and Proprietary Information is required in accordance with Wisconsin’s public records and open meetings laws.
 See the Wisconsin Partnership Program terms and conditions for more information.

 Indicate whether the full application includes proprietary and/or confidential information, and using the form provided, identify and request confidentiality for any trade secrets or proprietary information.